Shifting Form

 Foundation

-Tarian sat in solitary silence, taking in the empty meeting hall and studying the cracked table.
-The crack ran across its entire length, and the sneering crevasse mocked him.
-He gripped the hilt of his dagger with white knuckles and lifted the tip of the blade.
-Tarian let it hover before ramming it into the slab.
-While he took a deep breath, Tarian twisted the knife into the growing hole.
-As the seconds ticked away, he stabbed the weapon into the surface repeatedly.
+Tarian sat in solitary silence, taking in the emptiness of the meeting hall.
+The crack ran the entire length of the conference table, and the sneering crevasse mocked him.
+He gripped the hilt of his dagger with white knuckles.
+Tarian lifted the tip of the blade and rammed it into the pockmarked slab.
+He twisted the knife, enlarging the hole as he took a deep breath.
+As the seconds ticked away, he stabbed its point into the table several times.

-Between strikes, the door swung inward, and Keldon eased into the room.
-He stared at his friend, assaulting the broken furniture, and sighed.
-After Tarian drove the blade into the wood another dozen times, Keldon claimed an empty seat and waited for Tarian to stop gouging a hole.
-But the knife didn’t cease.
-He cleared his throat and said, “Normally, I wouldn’t butt into your affairs.”
+Between strikes, the door swung inward.
+Keldon stepped inside, eyeing his friend’s assault on the ruined furniture before letting out a sigh.
+Tarian drove the blade into the wood again, and Keldon claimed an empty seat.
+He waited for his friend to stop, but the knife didn’t cease.
+He cleared his throat as he leaned toward his friend.
+“If everything were normal, I wouldn’t butt into your affairs.”

-“Then, why start?”
-Tarian asked as he slammed the dagger into the table.
+“Why are you starting the habit?”
+Tarian asked as he drove the dagger into the table.

-“And the second reason?”
-Tarian inquired, plunging the blade through the wood.
+“And the second?”
+Tarian asked, plunging the blade through the wood.

 .